KiwiBird97/usc-wbva/README.md

 ## Local Launch

-The main.py is the source code for the WBCIVA app and the requirements are in the requirements.txt file.
+The source code for the WBCIVA app is in the main.py file and the requirements are in the requirements.txt file.

 1. Click the green Code dropdown button, and then **Download ZIP**.
 2. Open the folder in your code editor.